Guang Gao: Career and legacy

-The legacy of Gao's work has also been associated with his entrepreneurial effort to initiate the technology transfer and commercialization of the dataflow R&D results for real world applications through ETI (ET International Inc.).
-ETI is a company started in 2000 as a University of Delaware spinoff with Gao as its co-founder.
-A unique achievement of Gao's team at ETI is its critical role in the now legendary supercomputing system project known as IBM Cyclops-64 Supercomputer.
-The success of the TNT on Cyclops64 supercomputer is recognized by the selection of ETI as winner of a Supercomputing disruptive technology award in 2007.
-ET International, Inc was highlighted for "Sparking Economic Growth" by The Science Coalition in 2013.
+Gao's dataflow R&D work has been commercialized through ETI (ET International Inc.), a company co-founded by Gao in 2000 as a University of Delaware spinoff.
+Gao's team at ETI had a large role in the IBM Cyclops64 supercomputer project.
+For TiNY-Threads on the Cyclops64, ETI was given a Supercomputing disruptive technology award in 2007.
+ETI was recognized for "Sparking Economic Growth" by The Science Coalition in 2013.

-Through 30+ years persistent R&D and entrepreneurial effort – Gao and his students propelled the impact of MIT dataflow model of computation beyond their laboratory in the US to other parts of the world including EU and Asia.
+Through over 30 years of R&D and effort – Gao and his students propelled the impact of MIT dataflow model of computation beyond their laboratory in the US to other parts of the world including EU and Asia.